umonkey/ufw1/docs/HOWTO-taskq.md

 ## Adding tasks

-Tasks have names and some payload data.
+Tasks have names, priorities and some payload data.
 They are added using the `task` named service, e.g.:

 ```
 public function __construct($taskq)